 Especially for those who are practicing members of a faith tradition that may interpret Buddhist Refuge as incompatible with their dogma, I am very careful not to put them in a situation where they might feel uncomfortable.
 If performing a public Refuge ceremony is not prudent, it is best to accept the guidance of the Buddha, the Dharma, and the Sangha privately and inwardly.

-The Mahayana sutras define Buddha Nature as true purity, true self, true bliss, and true permanence.
+The Mahayana sutras define Buddha Nature as true purity, true being, true bliss, and true permanence.
 As we remove obscurations (wrong views and afflicted emotions), we manifest enlightenment.
 We are all enlightened (full of light), because our true nature is perfection.
 My Teacher often recited this mantra: om svabhava suddha sarva dharma svabhava suddho’ham —OMAll is pure as it is.
 I am pure as I am.

 Lord Jesus taught: “The Kingdom of God is within you.”
 (Luke 17:21) He did not say it might be within you if you do this or that, or it could be within you at such and such a future date.
 He said it is within you.
 It is not a mere wish, or a hope for a later time.
 It is an unconditioned reality, here and now.
 Your true nature is life, light, and love.